ItsAML/X-Ui-to-Marzban/README.md

 ## About

-This script is designed to automate the management of user templates using the Marzban API.
-It securely logs into an admin panel, retrieves a list of user templates, adds new ones, modifies existing templates, and can also delete user templates when needed.
-It provides detailed logging for each operation, making it a valuable tool for efficiently managing user accounts in a web-based environment.
+This script is designed to simplify the transfer of user data from X-Ui to Marzban using the Marzban API.
+It securely logs into both panels, retrieves user data from X-Ui, and adds it to Marzban.

 ## Getting Started